King Jagiello Monument: History

 The bronze monument was created for the 1939 New York World's Fair's Polish pavilion by the Polish sculptor Stanisław K. Ostrowski (1879–1947).
 It stood at the Fair's entrance at Queens' Flushing Meadows-Corona Park.
 It is a replica of a King Jagiello memorial in Warsaw that was converted into bullets for World War II by the Germans after they entered and occupied the capital of Poland.

 As a result of the German invasion of Poland that marked the beginning of the Second World War, the personnel and equipment of the Polish World's Fair pavilion were forced to remain in the United States.
 Unlike much of the rest of the pavilion, which was sold to the Polish Museum of America in Chicago, the monument stayed in New York, thanks in part to Mayor Fiorello H. La Guardia publicly lobbying to keep the statue.

 The statue was presented to the City of New York by the King Jagiello Monument Committee, with support from the Polish government in exile on July 15, 1945, when it was permanently placed in Central Park with the cooperation of the last consul of the Second Polish Republic or pre-communist Poland in New York, count Józef Kazimierz Krasicki and unveiled by him.
 The event was a little over two months after Victory in Europe Day (May 8) and the 535th anniversary of the Battle of Grunwald.

 The monument was conserved in 1986 by the Central Park Conservancy.
-Further conservation was completed in completed September 2016.
+Further conservation was completed in September 2016.
 The support structure, which attaches the monument to the granite base, was the major endeavor as well as the installation of a new stainless steel mounting system for the statue.
 Additional work included the restoration the statue's patina and protective coating.